patoarvizu/vault-dynamic-configuration-operator/README.md

 ## Vault agent sidecar auto-inject mutating webhook

 In addition to the operator image, this repository also builds a Docker image that can be deployed as a Kubernetes [Mutating Webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/), that can modify Pods to automatically inject a Vault agent sidecar, including a rendered configuration template taken from a `ConfigMap` corresponding to the service's identity, as well as modify the environment variables on all containers in the Pod to inject a `VAULT_ADDR` environment variable that points to the sidecar agent.
+To do this, annotate your workload (`Deployment`, `StatefulSet`, `DaemonSet`, etc.) with `vault.patoarvizu.dev/agent-auto-inject: sidecar` to have the webhook modify the generated Pods as they are created.

 ### Running the webhook